 Personal Summary / Bio

-Dedicated to re-engaging modern audiences in historically informed performance, the Chicago-based ensemble New Comma Baroque features violinist Matthew C. Cataldi, flutist Leighann Daihl, gambist Phillip W. Serna, harpsichordist Emily J. Katayama and a variety of other collaborators celebrating cultural diversity through our rich musical heritage in the concert hall and beyond.
-Advocating a strong sense of cultural context as well as community and educational outreach, New Comma Baroque works in close conjunction with Illinois’ first period-instrument public school Baroque orchestra at Adlai E. Stevenson High School in Lincolnshire, IL as well as other programs.
-Please join us in a vibrant and new way of experiencing Baroque music.
+Dedicated to re-engaging modern audiences through historically-informed performance, the Chicago-based New Comma Baroque features violinist Matthew C. Cataldi, flutist Leighann Daihl, gambist Phillip W. Serna, and harpsichordist Emily J. Katayama.
+Emphasizing a strong sense of cultural context and diversity in the concert hall and beyond, New Comma Baroque’s performances demonstrate colorful, spirited, dynamic and collaborative programming – always thinking outside the ‘Bachs.’
+Committed to community engagement and educational outreach, New Comma Baroque works closely with Illinois’ first period-instrument public school Baroque orchestra at Adlai E. Stevenson High School in Lincolnshire, IL.
+Embark on a vibrant, new and electrifying ways of experiencing Early Music with New Comma Baroque – bold historically-informed performance.
+Period.

 MATTHEW C. CATALDI, Baroque violin